Are you suffering from a Google Adsense ban or suspension?

 Theory about how Google determine invalid clicks & activity

+The reason you get an Adsense ban can be many, and it's not directly communicated clearly from Google's side.
 Below are some points that might or might not be used in the algorithm they use to determine invalid clicks.

 This is obvious.
 If you click on an ad and then login to your account from the same IP – this is bad.
 Never click your own ads!

 Since a lot of the population use internet connections that are based on a dynamic IP adress, Google needs more than just the IP to go on.
 Cookies is one another factor they use, as all clicks are saved as cookies on your computer.

 Google is really the biggest online based company.
 They have so many services that it is easy to forget they all come from the same company.
 I am not sure about this, but most likely, they use services like Google Search, Google Talk, Google Desktop, Blogger, Google Mail, Google Earth etc to determine someone's behaviour.

 Having a extremely high click ratio will definitely get your account flagged and Google will have a manual look.

 Your MAC-address works like a online fingerprint.
 Whether this can be used or not, I am not a hundred percent sure of.

 If your website has visitors from all over the world, but only people from Stockholm clicks on your ad, it will look weird and might be negative for you.

 Click Pattern #1